Farbod-Moghaddam/BIOF-501-Nextflow/README.md

 ## 1. Pipeline Overview

 ### Purpose
 This Nextflow pipeline performs RNA-seq data analysis for differential gene expression.
 The pipeline is optimized for speed using Kallisto pseudoalignment instead of traditional genome alignment, reducing runtime from hours to under 1 hour while maintaining accuracy for transcript quantification.
-It uses data from [Lupus nephritis serum induces changes in gene expression in human glomerular endothelial cells, which is modulated by L-sepiapterin: implications for redox-mediated endothelial dysfunction](https://pmc.ncbi.nlm.nih.gov/articles/PMC12161315/).
+It uses RNA sequencing data from [Lupus nephritis serum induces changes in gene expression in human glomerular endothelial cells, which is modulated by L-sepiapterin: implications for redox-mediated endothelial dysfunction](https://pmc.ncbi.nlm.nih.gov/articles/PMC12161315/).
 This paper looked at differential expression for LN flare patients who used L-sepiapterin versus those who did not.
 They also had data for non-flare patients, and this pipeline focuses on comparing flare vs no-flare conditions.

 ### Pipeline Workflow